 This tables describes the two main types of diabetes, which are type 1 and type 2, and explains what causes them.

-Type 1 diabetes | Type 2 diabetes |
+| Type 1 diabetes | Type 2 diabetes |

-Around 8% of people with diabetes in the UK have type 1 diabetes3. | Type 2 diabetes is far more common than type 1.
-In the UK, around 90% of all adults with diabetes have type 22. |
+| Fewer than 1 in 10 people in the UK who have diabetes have type 1 diabetes.
+Footnote [5] | Type 2 diabetes is far more common that type 1.
+In the UK, around 90% of adults with diabetes have type 2.
+Treatment options typically include lifestyle changes like eating more healthily, oral medications to lower blood glucose levels, and in some cases, insulin therapy. |

 How to spot diabetes